makkus/freckles/README.rst

    a tool to facilitate `data-centric environment management <https://freckles.io/blog/data-centric-environment-management>`_, which means it'll look at a project folder, process it's structure and metadata, then it'll setup a hospitable environment for that project on the host system, according to a set of pre-written recipes (which ideally follow best practices for the type of project in question)

 `frecklecute <https://docs.freckles.io/en/latest/frecklecute_command.html>`_
-   an interpreter for `declarative command-line scripts <https://freckles.io/blog/writing-declarative-commandline-scripts>`_, which can make use of `all Ansible modules <http://docs.ansible.com/ansible/latest/list_of_all_modules.html>`_ as well as `all roles on Ansible galaxy <https://galaxy.ansible.com>`_
+   an interpreter for `declarative, idempotent command-line scripts <https://freckles.io/blog/writing-declarative-commandline-scripts>`_, which can make use of `all Ansible modules <http://docs.ansible.com/ansible/latest/list_of_all_modules.html>`_ as well as `all roles on Ansible galaxy <https://galaxy.ansible.com>`_

 *freckles* is written in Python, and uses Ansible_ to do the heavy (system- and state-management) lifting.